fly-lang/fly/llvm/utils/gn/README.rst

   check while everything else can build parallel with it.

 - LLVM-specific build toggles (assertions on/off, debug on/off, targets to build, ...).
-These map cleanly to GN args (which then get copied into config.h in a build step).
+These map cleanly to GN args (which then getValue copied into config.h in a build step).

 For the last two points, it would be nice if LLVM didn't have a single